 Using it may sound complex, but everyone can do it as we made the essential pieces of structured data automatically available in our plugins.
 If you want to adapt or expand these, you might need some development skills.
 You have to get the correct code, you’ll have to adjust that code, and you’ll need a way to put it on your site.

 We already have written a lot of posts about Schema.org and JSON-LD, which will help you to understand more about this subject.
 In addition, we’ve launched a free Structured data for beginners course to get you started and an Understanding structured data course that helps you understand this topic in even more detail.

 No code hero?
 Use a plugin!

-You don’t have to write code to get that rich snippet, you’ll just use our plugin, fill out some details and we’ll do it for you.
-And there are many more plugins that’ll help you to use structured data without the need to struggle with any code!
+You don’t have to write code to get that rich snippet, you’ll just use our WordPress plugins or Shopify app, fill out some details and we’ll do it for you.
+And there are many more plugins that’ll help you use structured data without the need to struggle with any code!